Why I Prefer Riding Solo: The Freedom of the Open Road

 - My stops: take a photo, stretch, refill a bottle, or just stare at the scenery for a minute.

-There’s no drama, no group politics, and no unspoken pressure to match someone else’s ego-driven pace.
+And maybe the best part?
+No drama.
+No group politics.
+No unspoken pressure to match somebody else’s ego-driven pace.
 Just simplicity.
 Just freedom.

 Meditation on Two Wheels

 You hear the road.
 You feel every micro-shift in the wind.
-Your brain slowly starts unloading all the junk it’s been carrying around.
+And your mind starts unloading all the junk it’s been carrying around.
+That’s when the ride turns into something more than exercise.

 Some people meditate on cushions.